 * Contact us for more information.

-The main event be held at the Memory Garden and will recreate a A Surrealistic Night in an Enchanted Forest with catered dinner, drinks, and live music entertainment.
-Please meet at Dali17 for check-in.
+The historic Gala tickets are close to selling out.
+The main event will be held at Dali17 and will recreate A Surrealistic Night in an Enchanted Forest with catered dinner, drinks, and live music entertainment.
+The Gala is from 5:30 to 8:30 and includes the After Party from 8:30 to 11:30.
+Please select Gala tickets.

 Please join Dali17 in the launch of our speaker series.
 All lectures begin at 6pm, lasting approximately 45 minutes with time for questions at the end.
 We recommend arriving early to view the collection before the lecture begins.
 Starting at 5pm a discounted ticket price of $16 will be available for purchase at the admission desk.